ValKmjolnir/Nasal-Interpreter/README.md

 0x00000035: nop    0x00000000
 ```

-As you could see from the bytecode above,mcall/mcallv/mcallh operands' using frequency will reduce,call/callv/callh/callfv/callfh at the opposite.
+As you could see from the bytecode above,
+mcall/mcallv/mcallh operands' using frequency will reduce,
+call/callv/callh/callfv/callfh at the opposite.

-And because of the new structure of mcall, addr_stack, a stack used to store the memory address, is deleted from nasal_vm, and now nasal_vm use nasal_val** mem_addr to store the memory address.
+And because of the new structure of mcall,
+addr_stack, a stack used to store the memory address,
+is deleted from nasal_vm,
+and now nasal_vm use nasal_val** mem_addr to store the memory address.
 This will not cause fatal errors because the memory address is used __immediately__ after getting it.

-### version 7.0 (latest)
+### version 7.0 (2021/10/8)

 2021/6/26 update:

-Instruction dispatch is changed from call-threading to computed-goto(with inline function).After changing the way of instruction dispatch,there is a great improvement in nasal_vm.Now vm can run test/bigloop and test/pi in 0.2s!And vm runs test/fib in 0.8s on linux.You could see the time use data below,in Test data section.
+Instruction dispatch is changed from call-threading to computed-goto(with inline function).
+After changing the way of instruction dispatch,
+there is a great improvement in nasal_vm.
+Now vm can run test/bigloop and test/pi in 0.2s!
+And vm runs test/fib in 0.8s on linux.
+You could see the time use data below,
+in Test data section.

-This version uses g++ extension "labels as values", which is also supported by clang++.(But i don't know if MSVC supports this)
+This version uses g++ extension "labels as values",
+which is also supported by clang++.
+(But i don't know if MSVC supports this)

-There is also a change in nasal_gc: std::vector global is deleted,now the global values are all stored on stack(from val_stack+0 to val_stack+intg-1).
+There is also a change in nasal_gc:
+std::vector global is deleted,
+now the global values are all stored on stack(from val_stack+0 to val_stack+intg-1).

 2021/6/29 update:

-Add some instructions that execute const values:op_addc,op_subc,op_mulc,op_divc,op_lnkc,op_addeqc,op_subeqc,op_muleqc,op_diveqc,op_lnkeqc.
+Add some instructions that execute const values:
+op_addc,op_subc,op_mulc,op_divc,op_lnkc,op_addeqc,op_subeqc,op_muleqc,op_diveqc,op_lnkeqc.

 Now the bytecode of test/bigloop.nas seems like this: